 - Email content & formatting like links, images, and lengthy paragraphs

-For additional information about how to avoid having your email spam blocked, refer to the "Avoid Spam Blockers" article.
+For additional information about how to avoid having your email SPAM blocked, refer to the "Avoid SPAM Filters" article.

-If you notice that a large number of emails sent around the same time have been spam blocked, your email may include one of the reasons listed above.
-Edit your email template and wait a few hours before trying again.
+If you notice that a large number of emails sent around the same time have been SPAM blocked, your email may include one of the reasons listed above.
+Edit your email template keeping email content and formatting best practices in mind.
+Then, wait a few hours before trying again.

 Email Addresses Provided By Other Tools